dmjio/miso/docs/Internals.md

 ## Events

 While the event loop is executing, browser events are raised asynchronously and delegated into Haskell callbacks that live on the virtual DOM in the JS heap [^6].
-The event body is parsed into a Haskell structure via JSON (FromJSON), the update function is invoked to produce an Action that gets written to the queue atomically.
+The event body is parsed into a Haskell structure via JSON (`FromJSON`), the update function is invoked to produce an `Action` that gets written to the queue atomically.
 Event delegation and DOM diffing occur simultaneously.

 ## Misc. concurrency

-`subs` and `sink` are ways to write into the actions queue externally (useful for integration with third party components).
-There are some predefined `subs` in `Miso.Subscription` for conveniently working with the History, Websocket, Keyboard and Mouse APIs.
+`Sub` and `Sink` are ways to write into the actions queue externally (useful for integration with third party components as well).
+Each `Component` has its own `Sink`, and list of `Sub`.
+There are some predefined `Sub` in `Miso.Subscription` for conveniently working with the History, Websocket, Keyboard and Mouse APIs.
+All `Sub` are forked, and all `Sink` writes are executed synchronously.
+A `Sink` write appends to the event queue, its `action` is evaluated asynchronously in the event loop thread.

 ## Pre-rendering

-Pre-rendering (using the `miso` function) on application startup will traverse the DOM and copy pointers into miso’s virtual DOM structure (this process is known as hydration).
+Pre-rendering (using the `miso` function) on application startup will traverse the DOM and copy pointers into miso’s virtual DOM structure (this process is known as [hydration](https://en.wikipedia.org/wiki/Hydration_(web_development)).
 This is necessary for events to work, since event delegation works by DOM pointer traversal on the virtual DOM to find the correct node to dispatch the event [^6].

 ## View

-The `view` function is how templating works in miso.
-The `View` is a rose tree that represents the DOM.
+The `view` function is how templating works in `miso`.
+The `View` is a [Rose Tree](https://en.wikipedia.org/wiki/Rose_tree) that represents the DOM.
 This function is used in the event loop to construct new virtual DOMs in response to browser events.

 [^1]: `Seq` is used to aid event ordering and avoid excessive redraws.